|

 The ISPM15 regulations in shipping goods from the USA overseas fall into two key areas:

-When you ship cargo internationally, paying attention to ISPM15 documents and proper packing is important.
+When shipping cargo internationally, paying attention to ISPM 15 documents and proper packing is crucial.
 You need to give these documents to the ocean freight carrier before they release your cargo from the U.S.

 Different countries have different ISPM15 rules.
 For example, shipments from the USA to Australia or New Zealand face strict inspections.
 If your cargo goes through Hong Kong or Singapore, it will likely need ISPM15 verification.
 The required documents can vary by country.